Barcelona Food Guide

 Food is integral to Barcelona.
 And it is likely to be integral to your tourist experience of the city.
 But unlike some European cities, you don’t have to part with the contents of your wallet in honeypot restaurants.
-If you eat where the locals eat, and when they eat, you won’t go far wrong.
-And happily, they seem to eat all the time…
+If you eat where the locals eat, and try traditional Barcelona food, you won’t go far wrong.
+Our Barcelona food guide brings you a table full of tips…

 “The most authentic thing you can do in Barcelona is visit one of the markets like La Boqueria, buy a baguette and some cheese and a bottle of wine, and go and sit in the park,” says our guide Margo Ford from Fat Tire Bike Tours.
 “And if a local says they are going to the park, then this is the park they are usually talking about.” she continues, gesturing around her.

 It is Sunday lunchtime, and there’s Lindy Hop going on at the bandstand, and table tennis by the gates.
 People are walking to the zoo, taking selfies in front of an ostentatious fountain and boating on the lake.
 And everywhere, they are having a picnic.We are in Parc de la Ciutadella, right in the heart of Barcelona, and this is the Catalan version of street food.
 Unlike other cities it’s not about stalls at the side of the pavement or a pancake or samosa eaten on the run.
-It’s about a leisurely afternoon spent grazing on bread and cheese.
-It’s about a coffee and a pastry on a terrace.
-It’s about a long family dinner in the fading sunlight.
+In Barcelona traditional food is about leisurely afternoons spent grazing on bread and cheese.
+It’s about coffees and pastries on a terrace.
+It’s about long family dinners in the fading sunlight.

 Fresh food and local ingredients